Solution Sets for Inverse Infinite-Horizon Linear-Quadratic Descriptor Differential Games: Introduction

-Most existing IDG formulations assume that agents' interactions are governed by differential or difference equations.
-However, in many of the application domains mentioned above, multi-agent systems are subject to instantaneous algebraic constraints arising from physical interconnections or conservation laws, as in power networks and constrained robotic systems.
-Since these constraints may couple state and control variables, such systems are more naturally modeled by differential-algebraic equations (DAEs).
-This distinction is particularly important in the inverse setting, where inferred objectives are sensitive to model misspecification.
-If interactions on a constraint manifold are modeled by unconstrained dynamics, behavior enforced by feasibility constraints may be incorrectly attributed to strategic preferences, leading to cost reconstructions that are difficult to interpret.
-A DAE-based inverse game framework therefore makes it possible to separate behavior dictated by constraints from behavior induced by strategic preferences, enabling recovery of objectives consistent with the true interaction structure.
-Although descriptor systems have been studied in forward linear-quadratic Nash games \cite{Engwerda:12,Reddy:13,Tanwani:20}, inverse formulations for such systems have not been developed, to the best of our knowledge.
+\tb{Most existing IDG formulations assume that agents' interactions are governed by differential or difference equations.
+However, many multi-agent systems are subject to instantaneous algebraic constraints arising from physical interconnections or conservation laws, as in power networks~\cite{Liu:20} and constrained robotic systems~\cite{Peng:20}, and therefore such systems require modeling with differential-algebraic equations (DAE).
+This distinction is important in inverse problems because modeling constraint-driven behavior with unconstrained dynamics, or misspecifying the interaction structure, may incorrectly attribute part of the observed behavior to strategic preferences rather than to physical constraints, yielding misinterpreted costs.
+A DAE-based IDG framework explicitly separates constraint-induced behavior from true strategic behavior, ensuring that the recovered objectives reflect the underlying interaction structure.
+While descriptor systems have been studied in forward linear--quadratic Nash games~\cite{Engwerda:12,Reddy:13,Tanwani:20}, inverse formulations for such systems have not been developed, to the best of our knowledge.}